LLNL/RAJA/docs/sphinx/user_guide/tutorial/scan.rst

 the previous one is the execution policy.
 If we want to run the scan on a GPU using CUDA, we would use a CUDA execution policy as is shown in examples below.

+.. note:: If no operator is passed to a RAJA scan operation, the default
+          plus operator is used, resulting in a prefix-sum.

 ^^^^^^^^^^^^^^^^
 Exclusive Scans